DiaPer: End-to-End Neural Diarization with Perceiver-Based Attractors: Experiments

 \subsection{Selection of parameters}

 In order to shed some light on the influence of different aspects of the architecture in DiaPer, we present first a comparison of the performance when varying some key elements.
 We start from the best configuration we found, namely: 3 Perceiver blocks in the attractor decoder, 128 latents, 4 self-attention layers in the frame-encoder and 128-dimensional latents, frame embeddings and attractors.
 This configuration is marked with a gray background in the comparisons.
 The models are trained on 2-speaker SC and no FT is applied.
+We also considered different numbers of attractors: 5, 10, and 20 but the performance was the same for the 2-speaker scenario.
+All the experiments in Sections~\ref{sec:selection_parameters},\ref{sec:ablation},\ref{sec:2-speaker_telephone},\ref{sec:multi-speaker_telephone} had models with 10 attractors which is an upper bound on the expected number of speakers in a recording.

 Table~\ref{tab:perceiver_blocks_comparison} shows the impact of the number of Perceiver blocks in the attractor decoder.
 Out of the configurations explored, having 3 blocks presents the best performance.